How to Increase Cold Email Responses by 25%

 In email marketing, click-through rates are the percentage of people who click on a link in an email.

-Email marketers use the term “click-through” to refer to the process of sending mass emails with links to their website or landing page in anticipation of recipients clicking through and converting.
+Email marketers use the term “click-through” to send mass emails with links to their website or landing page in anticipation of recipients clicking through and converting.

-According to research, a targeted cold email can receive a response rate of 15-25%, according to a study.
+Research shows that a targeted cold email can receive a response rate of 15-25%.

 Therefore, cold email CTRs above 0.25% are considered good (At least 25 of every 100 recipients of your email will click on a link in it),